JonathanBout/SimpleCDN/README.md

 > it's brought down to a minimum but failures still happen.
 The application will simply load the data from disk instead of using the cache.

 ### Using dotnet
+#### dotnet run
 ```
-# PublishAOT is not supported with dotnet run
+# PublishAOT is not supported with dotnet run so we need to disable it
 dotnet run --property:PublishAot=false -- --data-root <your_cdn_data>
 ```